openkfw/design-tokens/README.md

 **Note: The Design Tokens are still in the pilot phase.** This means that they are currently being tested and evaluated for functionality and usability.
 Feedback from users during this phase is crucial for making improvements and ensuring that the tokens meet the needs of all stakeholders before a full stable release.

-The documentation on how to use design tokens is available [internally only](https://brand-guide.kfw.de/document/85/de#/user-interface/user-interface).
-If you have any questions or need assistance, please reach out to our "Design System & Tokens Community" in the internal Webex channel.

 ![Design Tokens badge](https://img.shields.io/badge/openkfw-design--tokens-005a8c) [![License: MPL-2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen)](./LICENSE) ![GitHub repo size](https://img.shields.io/github/repo-size/openkfw/design-tokens.svg?style=flat-square) ![GitHub package.json version ](https://img.shields.io/github/package-json/v/openkfw/design-tokens) [![NPM package](https://img.shields.io/npm/v/@openkfw/design-tokens.svg)](https://www.npmjs.com/package/@openkfw/design-tokens)

-## Customizing KfW Design Tokens for open source
+## 🎨 Customizing KfW Design Tokens for Open Source

+KfW Design Tokens, along with all related documentation, components, support, and assets such as fonts, icons, and images, are intended for **internal use** only.

-Although the source code for KfW Design Tokens is free and available under the MPL 2.0 License, KfW fully reserves all rights to the KfW brand.
-To prevent users from getting confused about the source of a digital product or experience, there are strict restrictions on using the KfW brand and design, even when built into code that we provide.
-For any customization other than explicitly for the KfW, you must replace the KfW theme.
-To use KfW Design Tokens as open source software and customize it, please follow the instructions.
+Although the source code for KfW Design Tokens is available under the MPL 2.0 License, this open-source release is provided solely as a **showcase**.

+KfW fully reserves all rights to the KfW brand.
+The use of the KfW brand and design is subject to strict restrictions, even when built into code that we provide.

+If you have any questions or need assistance, please reach out to our "Design System & Tokens Community" in the internal Webex channel or use the official [KfW Brand-Guide](https://brand-guide.kfw.de/document/85/de#/user-interface/user-interface).

 ## 🚀 Installation with NPM

 Run the following command to install the Design Tokens:

 ```bash
 npm i -D @openkfw/design-tokens
 ```